 BIPEDS, QUADRUPEDS AND EASEL PAINTING (TRIPOD)

-Along with the Hunting Scenes in Germany exhibition, Rayski / Baselitz, the museum is interested in the relationship between man and nature through what he inspires in an artist of Germanic origin.
-Born in Germany, where she lived until moving to France in 1977, Gloria Friedmann uses various modes of artistic expression - performances, installations, painting or sculpture - to highlight the way we perceive our ecosystem.
-Do we not think of nature as a whole distinct from ourselves, on which we could act, but which would not act on us?
+In parallel with the exhibition Hunting Scenes in Germany, Rayski / Baselitz, the museum is interested in the relationship between man and nature through the inspiration of an artist of Germanic origin.
+Born in Germany, where she lived until she moved to France in 1977, Gloria Friedmann uses various modes of artistic expression - performances, installations, painting or sculpture - to highlight the way we perceive our ecosystem.
+Don't we think of nature as something separate from ourselves, something that we can act upon, but which does not act upon us?

-In her living paintings as in her sculptures, Gloria Friedmann questions this apparent discontinuity which characterizes modern thought.
-By bringing together elements of everyday life that are a priori incompatible - natural elements, living animals affixed to products of human industry - it introduces questions on our way of life.
+In her live paintings as well as in her sculptures, Gloria Friedmann questions this apparent discontinuity that characterizes modern thinking.
+By bringing together seemingly incompatible elements of everyday life - natural elements, living animals affixed to products of human industry - she introduces a questioning of our way of life.

-For the first time, all the videos documenting the performances produced by the artist throughout the 1990s are presented in one place.
-A few installations, some of which have never been seen, complete this committed work.
+For the first time, all the videos documenting the artist's performances throughout the 1990s are presented in one place.
+A few installations, some of which have never been shown before, complete this committed work.